HabanaAI/Model-References/MLPERF3.1/Inference/code/README.md

 environment including the `$PYTHON` environment variable.
 The guide will walk you through the process of setting up your system to run the benchmarks on Gaudi.

-2. Clone Model-References repository and switch to the branch that matches your SynapseAI version.
-You can run the [`hl-smi`](https://docs.habana.ai/en/latest/Management_and_Monitoring/System_Management_Tools_Guide/System_Management_Tools.html#hl-smi-utility-options) utility to determine the SynapseAI version.
+2. Clone Model-References repository and switch to the branch that matches your Intel Gaudi software version.
+You can run the [`hl-smi`](https://docs.habana.ai/en/latest/Management_and_Monitoring/System_Management_Tools_Guide/System_Management_Tools.html#hl-smi-utility-options) utility to determine the Intel Gaudi software version.

     ```bash
     export MLPERF_ROOT=/path/to/mlperf/root
     cd $MLPERF_ROOT
-    git clone -b [SynapseAI version] https://github.com/HabanaAI/Model-References
+    git clone -b [Intel Gaudi software version] https://github.com/HabanaAI/Model-References
     export MLPERF_DIR=$MLPERF_ROOT/Model-References/MLPERF3.1/Inference
     ```

-### Build and Deploy HabanaLabs Container
+### Build and Deploy `habanalabs` Container

 To build MLPerf inference 3.1 container, perform the following:

 1. Set the environment variables for the docker command.
    * To find a docker image, go to [gaudi-docker](https://vault.habana.ai/ui/repos/tree/General/gaudi-docker).
-   * Open gaudi-docker directory, and select the folder that matches the SynapseAI version (determined by running [`hl-smi`](https://docs.habana.ai/en/latest/System_Management_Tools_Guide/System_Management_Tools.html#hl-smi-utility-options)).
+   * Open gaudi-docker directory, and select the folder that matches the Intel Gaudi software version (determined by running [`hl-smi`](https://docs.habana.ai/en/latest/System_Management_Tools_Guide/System_Management_Tools.html#hl-smi-utility-options)).
    * Navigate to subdirectories, choose system and framework version.
    * Choose the docker build version.
 Most often 'latest' will be used.
    * Navigate to "Docker Info" tab and note "Title" string.
    * Set `DOCKER_IMAGE` to "Title" string with `vault.habana.ai/gaudi-docker/` prefix.
 See the examples below.
       * Example on PyTorch Container:
           ```bash
           # NOTE: The below is only an example value.
-Replace [SynapseAI version] and [PT version] to match your setup and Supported Configuration.
+Replace [Intel Gaudi software version] and [PT version] to match your setup and Supported Configuration.
-          export DOCKER_IMAGE=vault.habana.ai/gaudi-docker/[SynapseAI version]/ubuntu20.04/habanalabs/pytorch-installer-[PT Version]:latest
+          export DOCKER_IMAGE=vault.habana.ai/gaudi-docker/[Intel Gaudi software version]/ubuntu20.04/habanalabs/pytorch-installer-[PT Version]:latest
           ```